jamsesso/fxsync/README.md

 First, create a `.framerx` file that you want to inject your project's components into.

-Next, In your npm project, annotate each component file you want to inject to your Framer X design with a pragma.
+Next, In your npm project, annotate each component file you want to inject into your Framer X design with the `@framerx <component name>` pragma.
 For example:

 ```js
 /** @framerx MyProductionButton */